- Things to Know

 How do health care professionals diagnose a dislocated ankle?

-It is important for the health care professional to take a history as to how the injury occurred.
+The health care professional needs to take a history as to how the injury occurred.
 Appreciating the mechanism helps makes sense of the injury and may help direct treatment.
 Past medical history and previous ankle injury may provide useful information.

-The dislocated ankle is often diagnosed clinically by the appearance of the ankle.
-Physical examination can determine the abnormal relationship of the tibia, fibula, and talus.
-In addition to the ankle, the health care professional may also exam the structures of the foot and knee, looking for other potential associated injuries.
+- The dislocated ankle is often diagnosed clinically by the appearance of the ankle.
+The physical examination can determine the abnormal relationship of the tibia, fibula, and talus.
+In addition to the ankle, the health care professional may also examine the structures of the foot and knee, looking for other potential associated injuries.

 What is the treatment for a dislocated ankle?